Archaeological Research Facility

 Kinesiology and Health Science Building 121

 CSSOR has been recognized as an International Olympic Studies Centre by both the International Olympic Committee’s Olympic Studies Centre and the United States Olympic Committee for its quality and commitment to research and academic activities.
+The center currently hosts an annual international sport and Olympic studies conference and publishes the Journal of Olympic Studies.

 Center for Sport Performance